schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | ----- | --------------------------------------- |
 | Range | from `192.168.1.100` to `192.168.1.199` |

-## VPN Configuration
+## WireGuard VPN Configuration with Mullvad

 In recent years, [Mullvad](https://mullvad.net/) has been my VPN provider of choice.
-When _That One Privacy Site_ was still a thing, Mullvad was one of the top recommendations.
-I decided to try it out and haven't looked back since.
+When _That One Privacy Site_ was still a thing, Mullvad was one of the top recommendations there.
+After reading the review, I decided to try it out and haven't looked back since.
 No personally identifiable information is required to register, and paying cash via mail works perfectly.

-I decided to go with the [WireGuard Road Warrior](https://docs.opnsense.org/manual/how-tos/wireguard-client.html) setup because I think WireGuard is the VPN protocol of the future.
-For more detailed steps, check the [official OPNsense documentation on setting up WireGuard with Mullvad](https://docs.opnsense.org/manual/how-tos/wireguard-client-mullvad.html).
+I decided to go with a [WireGuard](https://www.wireguard.com/) because I think WireGuard is the VPN protocol of the future.
+For more detailed steps, check the official OPNsense documentation on setting up [WireGuard with Mullvad](https://docs.opnsense.org/manual/how-tos/wireguard-client-mullvad.html) and [WireGuard selective routing](https://docs.opnsense.org/manual/how-tos/wireguard-selective-routing.html).

-We'll also configure multi-gateway load balancing with two tunnels in case one of them goes down.

 Please note that the FreeBSD kernel does not (yet) natively support WireGuard, so you must install it as a plugin.
-Possibly, this doesn't meet your requirements for maturity, stability, security, or performance.
-I decided to ride the bleeding edge. 😎
+Possibly, this doesn't meet your stability, security, or performance requirements.
+I'm fine riding the bleeding edge. 😎

+We'll configure multi-gateway load balancing with two tunnels in case one of them goes down.

 Navigate to {{< breadcrumb "System" "Firmware" "Plugins" >}} and install `os-wireguard`.
 Refresh the browser and navigate to {{< breadcrumb "VPN" "WireGuard" >}}.

 ### Remote Peers

-Select WireGuard your preferred servers from [Mullvad's server list](https://mullvad.net/en/servers/) and take note of their name and public key.
+Select your preferred WireGuard servers from the [Mullvad's server list](https://mullvad.net/en/servers/) and take note of their name and public key.
 It's worth spending some time to benchmark server performance before making a choice.

 ![Screenshot of WireGuard Endpoints configuration](wireguard-remote-peer-configurations.png)

-Select the `Endpoints` tab and click `Add`.
-This is what the `ch5-wireguard` endpoint would look like:
+Select the **Endpoints** tab and click **Add**.
+Here is the configuration for the remote `ch5-wireguard` Mullvad endpoint:

 |                  |                                                |
 | ---------------- | ---------------------------------------------- |